ast0815/remu/docs/examples/03/README.rst

 *   Include detector uncertainties in the response matrix by using a :class:`.ResponseMatrixArrayBuilder`
 *   Include statistical uncertainties by generating randomly varied matrices
-*   Use array of response matrices in :class:`.LikelihoodMachine`
+*   Use varied response matrices for fits and hypothesis tests

 Instructions
 ============